 John Henry Campbell

-Irish Landscape Artist and Watercolour Painter.
-Biography and paintings.
+Irish Landscape Artist, Watercolour Painter.
+Biography, Paintings.

 Wooded River Landscape with